-N.) Nail polish (Base coat, top coat and a color.
+N.) Nail polish (Base coat, top coat, and color.
 I’m using Sephora O.P.I 3-in-1 Base, top and Strengthen, and then Spoiled by wet and wild in the color “Toad-ally Amazing”)

 O.) A correction pen

 P.) Your favorite hand lotion!
 There are so many out there for so many prices.
-Whatever you get just make sure it makes you feel happy and relaxed.
+Whatever you get, just make sure it makes you feel happy and relaxed.
 I like going to Bath and Body works as you can get some small bottles of lotion for a couple of bucks and there are a ton of different scents.
-I love: Japanese Cherry Blossom (nice during winter and spring), Sweet Cinnamon Pumpkin (perfect for fall), and Victoria Secret’s Grapefruit and Red Lilly (I wore this all Summer).
+I love Japanese Cherry Blossom (nice during winter and spring), Sweet Cinnamon Pumpkin (perfect for fall), and Victoria's Secret Grapefruit and Red Lilly (I wore this all Summer).

 3.)
-Once you’ve washed off the scrub, soak your hands in the warm soapy water.
-This will not only start to soften your nails for clipping, but also your cuticles.
+Once you’ve washed off the scrub, soak your hands in warm soapy water.
+This will not only start to soften your nails for clipping but also your cuticles.
 Soak them for about three minutes or so.

 7.)
 Take some rubbing alcohol and put it on a cotton ball and rub that on the nails.
 What this does is remove some of the natural oils that your nails and skin produce.
 While this won’t ruin your nails if you skip this step, it helps prevent the polish from chipping sooner than it normally would.

 11.)
-If you notice you have a lot of polish on the skin around your nails you can do one of two things.
-You can buy a Correction Pen (there are many varieties and many prices so chose one that’s best for you), OR you can use a Q-tip soaked in nail polish remover.
+If you notice a lot of polish on the skin around your nails you can do one of two things.
+You can buy a Correction Pen (there are wide varieties and many prices so choose one that’s best for you), OR you can use a Q-tip soaked in nail polish remover.
 Just go around the edges of your nails and clean up the polish.

 12.)
 You’re all done!
-Take some of your favorite lotion and enjoy the nice smell and your well earned manicure!
+Take some of your favorite lotions and enjoy the lovely smell and your well-earned manicure!